About

 I’ve had an interest in Japanese culture for as long as I can remember, but began seriously watching anime when Cartoon Network launched it’s Adult Swim anime block in 2001.
 After picking up the first volume of the Love Hina manga at my local Borders and reading through the first few pages, I became hooked on the medium.
 I began collecting manga and anime from that point on, and my library had reached up to 600 volumes of manga and anime DVDs before I started selling some off to make room for more.

-I currently live in Princeton, NJ, and work as a software engineer for a small software company.
+I currently live in Harrison, NJ, and work as a Technical Consultant in New York City.

 Blog History

-I relaunched the site at the start of 2008 under the new AnimeAlmanac.com domain, new design, and a new weekly release schedule
+I relaunched the site at the start of 2008 under the new AnimeAlmanac.com domain.